amitgaurav3011/dotnettraining/README.md

 Hey there,

-I put all the code file here that taught me in the bootcamp of my company.
+I put all the code file here that were taught to  me in the bootcamp of my company.